1910 Fruitgum Company: Career

 The original group disbanded in 1970.

-In the years of 1979-1980 the band was briefly resurrected through Jolly Joyce Agency out of Philadelphia with members Chuck Allen, Fred Eyer, Tony DiNiso, Cindy Tritz, Mike Schneider and Kevin.

 In 1999, original member Frank Jeckell and Mick Mansueto put the act back together.
 As of 2019, Fruitgum currently performs its own hits, in addition to other songs from the 1960s.

 Million sellers

 "Simon Says" sold three and a half million.
 "1, 2, 3, Red Light" and "Indian Giver" each sold over one million copies.
 All three were awarded gold discs.